practicajs/practica/README.md

 # A very quick start

-- Open your terminal and type `npx practic`
+- Open your terminal and type `npx practica`
 - Answer few questions to customize for your own needs
 - Start the project by typing `npm start` or run the test with `npm test`.
 Standard, ah?
 - Become familiar with the code by reading it starting from index.ts.
 This is the nice part - The code is yours, no abstractions hiding